pandeyshubham182000/Atlan-SQLEditor/README.md

  Link: https://youtu.be/3WoLsDHt8Q8

 # Netlify
 Note: I have used the json server to get,put and delete the data, so my data is not fetched on netlify since it does not support live server.
-Please prefer to my you video link mentioned above.
+Please prefer to my you tube video link mentioned above.
 You Tube: https://youtu.be/3WoLsDHt8Q8
-Link: https://atlansqleditor.netlify.app (start json-server so that you can see data)
+netlify Link: https://atlansqleditor.netlify.app (start json-server so that you can see data)